NETWAYS/foreman-training/provisioning/02_configuration.md

 ****

-## Prepare the installation of CentOS using Debian
+## Prepare the installation of Debian using PXE

 ****